News

 The way HDPE responds to stress is quite interesting.
 If an HDPE pipe fails in the elastic stage of its life, it is because the stress in the wall is greater than the tensile strength of the material.
 To justify a longer life, design stresses are lower than those that would cause an early failure, but the material slowly transitions into a brittle material, the result oxidative degradation and the resulting onset and growth of cracks in the wall of the pipe.

 The contributors to the oxidative degradation phase are higher temperatures and the oxygen found in potable water.
 A third contributor is the chlorine found in disinfectants commonly used by utilities.
-To mitigate the effects of exposure to oxidants such as oxygen and chlorine disinfectants, antioxidant components are added to the HDPE resins prior to extrusion of the pipe.
+To mitigate the effects of exposure to oxidants such as oxygen and chlorine disinfectants, antioxidant components are added to the HDPE resins prior to extrusion of the pipe.3

 Ohio Case: Disinfectant Accelerated HDPE Failure

-DIPRA recently on premature failures of HDPE pipe in Hamilton, OH after only 20 years in service.
+DIPRA recently commented on premature failures of HDPE pipe in Hamilton, OH after only 20 years in service.
 Those pipes in Hamilton failed in the brittle, oxidative degradation stage, which eventually happens to all HDPE pipes, but those in Hamilton were expected to last much longer.
 They suffered an accelerated degradation due to exposure to the disinfectant used by Hamilton to make sure its drinking water remained potable.

-In the 2015 revision to the AWWA standard for polyethylene water pipes, the allowable design stress was increased due to the introduction of a new classification of polyethylene materials.
+In the 2015 revision to the AWWA standard for polyethylene water pipes4, the allowable design stress was increased due to the introduction of a new classification of polyethylene materials.
 These materials purport to have longer service lives due to a flatter slope for their stress-rupture curves.
 However, the pipes installed in Hamilton and other locales that suffered premature failures did not meet the long-term goals established for the prior grades of polyethylene either.
 They failed because of the corrosive effects of the disinfectants in the water.

 Newer PE Grades Not Exempted